Nath9666/info--Web-Development-for-IT-Engineer/Lab3/QuestionAndRespond.md

 ## Exercie 7

 > Implement such a BaseButton, animated on hover and focus.
 Do not forget the disabled state.
 You may try these buttons on your HomePage for now.

+We wrote a new file in [baseButton](Lab3\vue-oauth-microsoft-graph\src\components\baseButton.vue) and we added a reference to it in the HomePage.vue file.

+## Exercice 8

+> Add the color prop to BaseButton.
+This prop accepts one of 'primary', 'warn' or 'danger' values.
+It defaults to primary and you should validate the given value matches the enum.
+Then, dynamically apply styles to the button based on that prop.

+We modify the [baseButton](Lab3\vue-oauth-microsoft-graph\src\components\baseButton.vue) file to add the color prop and to apply the style based on the prop.